-Procedures/ Assessments Screening/ Enrollment^a Interval Study Visits Study Completion/ Termination Visit^c (1 month ± 7 days following last interval study visit) Treatment Period (Daily)^b Weekly Follow Up Study Visitsi (Q1 Week ±3 days x4 weeks) Biweekly Follow Up Study Visitsi (Q2 Week ±3 days x2 visits) Anti-rADAMTS-13 Inhibitory antibodies X X VWF antigen and multimers X i Methylprednisolone (tapering permitted) X X ^b Rituximab X ^b X ^b e.
-Double blind administration of placebo or SHP655 is given twice daily in all arms until remission is achieved.
-Supplementation post-remission is double blinded and administered only after local ADAMTS-13 activity levels are <50% (measured >72 hours after last IP dose).
+Procedures/ Assessments Screening/ Enrollment^a Interval Study Visits Study Completion/ Termination Visit^c (12 weeks ± 7 days following remission)

+Treatment Period (Daily)^b Weekly Follow Up Study Visits^l (Q1 Week ± 3 days x 4 weeks) Biweekly Follow Up Study Visits^l (Q2 Week ± 3 days x 2 visits)

+Anti-rADAMTS-13 Inhibitory antibodies X X

+VWF antigen and multimers X i

+Urine-albumin-creatinine ratio X X X ^r

+Methylprednisolone (tapering permitted) X ^q X ^{b, q}

+Rituximab X ^{b, q} X ^{b, q}

 - a.
 Screening and enrollment occur at same visit. - b.
 Actual number of treatment dosing visits will vary. - c.
 Including for subjects who withdraw or discontinue. - d.
-Occurs at enrollment (prior to any study-specific procedure).

-f.
-Actual number of supplementation dosing visits and days will vary.

-g.
+Occurs at enrollment (prior to any study-specific procedure). - e.
+Double blind administration of placebo or SHP655 is given twice daily in all arms until remission is achieved.
+Supplementation post-remission is double blinded and administered only after local ADAMTS-13 activity levels are <50% (measured >72 hours after last IP dose). - f.
+Actual number of supplementation dosing visits and days will vary. - g.
 Hematology and clinical chemistry per section 8.2.3.4.
-See also [Table 2](#).
+See also [Table 2](#). - h.

-h.
 See [Table 2](#) for daily laboratory assessments during daily PEX.
-PK sampling is randomized to Schedule A or B ([Table 3](#)).

-i.
-Weeks 1 and 4 only.

-k.
-Randomization to study arm and independent randomization to PK sampling schedule A or B.

-l.
-Follow up is in reference to when remission is achieved.

-m.
-The assay measures both anti-native ADAMTS-13 and anti-rADAMTS-13 binding antibodies.

-n.
-IgE assessment only in case of adverse events.

-o.
+PK sampling is randomized to Schedule A or B ([Table 3](#)). - i.
+Weeks 1 and 4 only. - - k.
+Randomization to study arm and independent randomization to PK sampling schedule A or B. - l.
+Follow up is in reference to when remission is achieved; follow-up visits may be conducted in the home setting by a healthcare professional if consistent with local procedures. - m.
+The assay measures both anti-native ADAMTS-13 and anti-rADAMTS-13 binding antibodies. - n.
+IgE assessment only in case of adverse events. - o.
 Height will be measured at screening only.
-Weight will be measured at screening, weekly during the treatment period, and at all follow up visits.

-p.
-ADAMTS-13 activity during the weekly follow up period will be measured locally (in addition to centrally) for determining the need for IP supplementation in the first 4 weekly follow up visits.
+Weight will be measured at screening, weekly during the treatment period, and at all follow up visits. - p.
+ADAMTS-13 activity during the weekly follow up period will be measured locally (in addition to centrally) for determining the need for IP supplementation in the first 4 weekly follow up visits. - q.
+Administration of rescue therapy will be at the discretion of the investigator and will not include IP. - r.
+Urine-albumin-creatinine ratio to be measured during the weekly follow-up period if IP is administered.